fbpx

 • Healthy eating has emerged as a global lifestyle trend.
 Focus on a healthy diet is increasing across geographies.
 And, this would ultimately lead to the increasing need for thermal insulation packaging to sustain the freshness and nutritive qualities of the food products.

-• Governments and regulatory bodies are stressing on ensuring that food and pharmaceutical products are complying with the established norms.
-This means that the food products would also have to be kept within an approved environment and temperature ranges during transit.
-This has led to stricter regulations and high visibility across the supply chain, which makes temperature monitoring a mandatory aspect for pharmaceutical and food manufacturers.
+• Governments and regulatory bodies are stressing the need to ensure that food and pharmaceutical products comply with the established norms.
+This means that the food products must also be kept within an approved environment and temperature ranges during transit.
+This has led to stricter regulations and high visibility across the supply chain, making temperature monitoring mandatory for pharmaceutical and food manufacturers.

 • With the rise of e-commerce, the demand for thermally insulated packaging has also sky-rocketed.
 To ensure the quality of the product and customer satisfaction, temperature control of perishable goods such as fresh produce, dairy products, and meat is of utmost importance.